SynthstromAudible/DelugeFirmware/CONTRIBUTING.md

 In addition to this workflow it is not a requirement but would be nice if developers could help the maintenance of the project by:
 * Do houskeeping of the Pull request including processing community feedback.
-* Tagging the pull request appropriately.
+* Tagging the pull request appropriately where possible.
 * Trying to keep some sense of ownership over the touched areas of the codebase and support in case of problems, questions or future developments.